Kindle Create helps you format your Kindle ebook quickly and easily.

 You can see it in the top left-hand corner of the screen.

-If you have used Heading styles in your Word document for your chapter headings and book title, the table of contents should be correct.
+If you use Heading styles in your Word document for your book title, subtitle, and chapter headings, the table of contents should be correct.

-If your chapter titles are not correct, to solve the problem, navigate to each chapter first paragraph and set the chapter title using the buttons under the Elements menu on the right-hand side of your screen.
+If your chapter titles are not right, it’s easy to solve the problem.
+Navigate to each chapter’s first paragraph.
+Then set the chapter title using the buttons under the Elements menu on the right-hand side of your screen.

 Styling and formatting your book